DUNE-DAQ/lbrulibs/docs/README.md

 to run it.
 With run commands: boot, init, conf, start 1, resume, (here receive data), stop, scrap, exit

+Note - to use the new configuration mechanism (from March 2022) use:

+    python -m daqconf_multiru_gen --host-ru localhost -o . --number-of-data-producers 1 --frontend-type pacman --trigger-window-before-ticks 2500000 --trigger-window-after-ticks 2500000 --trigger-rate-hz 1.0 --enable-raw-recording mdapp_4proc_pacman_1Hz_pt1second_mode3

+to generate your config, then run as before.

 ## ND-GAr: TBD
 Configuration steps: